mithi/digital-garden/README.md

 # 🌱 Mithi's Digital Garden 🌷

 > This is a place where I drop notes about things on my mind.
-The entries here are mostly incomplete thoughts; they probably won't useful for anyone else but me.
-Sorry you've stumbled upon this, but there is really nothing really to see here.
+The entries here are mostly incomplete thoughts; they probably won't be useful to anyone else but me.
+Sorry you've stumbled upon this, but there is really nothing really to see here!

 ## Features